Lego DC Super-Villains

-Lego DC Super-Villains is a Lego-themed action-adventure platform video game developed by Traveller's Tales.
-Serving as a spin-off to the Lego Batman series where it is focusing entirely on villains of the DC Universe; it is the first in the series to do so since the villain levels from Lego Batman: The Videogame.
-The game was released by Warner Bros.
-Interactive Entertainment on 16 October 2018 in North America and 19 October worldwide.
-The macOS version of the game was released by Feral Interactive on 30 July 2019.
+Lego DC Super-Villains is a 2018 action-adventure game developed by Traveller's Tales and published by Warner Bros.
+Interactive Entertainment for the Xbox One, PlayStation 4, Nintendo Switch, and Microsoft Windows.
+Serving as a spin-off to the Lego Batman series, it focuses on the villains of the DC Universe, being the first game in the series to do so since the villain levels of Lego Batman: The Videogame.
+The game was released on 16 October 2018 in North America, and on 19 October worldwide.
+A macOS version of the game was released by Feral Interactive on 30 July 2019.

-While the core gameplay follows the same style of past Lego titles, including the addition of a two-player cooperative multiplayer mode, DC Super-Villains is the first title to incorporate a customized character into the story.
-The plot centers around the villains of the DC Universe who, in the aftermath of the Justice League's disappearance, reluctantly take on the role of the Earth's protectors and must defeat a rival group of supervillains from another universe, who are masquerading as heroes while searching for a powerful item for their master.
+While the core gameplay follows the same style as past Lego titles, including the addition of a two-player cooperative multiplayer mode, DC Super-Villains is the first game to incorporate a fully customizable character into the story.
+The plot centers around the villains of the DC Universe who, in the aftermath of the Justice League's disappearance, reluctantly take on the role of Earth's protectors and must defeat a rival group of supervillains from another universe, who are masquerading as heroes.

 Gameplay

-Lego DC Super-Villains is an action-adventure game played from a third-person perspective, alternating between various action-adventure sequences and puzzle-solving scenarios.
+Lego DC Super-Villains is an action-adventure game played from a third-person perspective, alternating between action sequences and puzzle-solving scenarios.

 Characters

-Like previous titles from the Lego Batman trilogy, such as DC Super Heroes and Beyond Gotham, players gain access to a roster of iconic characters from the DC Universe, each with their own unique abilities.
-Lego DC Super-Villains stands out from other Lego video games by being the first to incorporate the use of a custom character, who becomes integrated with the game's story.
-Initially players devise their looks, name, and style of fighting, but gain access to super-powers for their character to use as they progress in the story, along with unlocking customisation options.
+Like previous titles from the Lego Batman series, such as DC Super Heroes and Beyond Gotham, players gain access to a roster of iconic characters from the DC Universe, each with their own unique abilities.
+DC Super-Villains stands out from other Lego video games by being the first to incorporate the use of a custom character, who becomes integrated with the game's story.
+Initially players devise their look, name, and style of fighting, but gain access to super-powers for their character to use as they progress in the story, along with unlocking new customisation options.

 Setting

-The game itself operates with the same level of gameplay mechanics from previous Lego video games, as well as elements from the Lego Batman trilogy, focusing on a mixture of levels consisting of two modes – story and free roam – along with open-world elements in between levels, featuring a selection of locations from the DC Universe, including condensed versions of Gotham City and Metropolis, as well as Smallville, Arkham Asylum, Apokolips, the Justice League Watchtower, Stryker's Island, the Hall of Justice, S.T.A.R.
+The game itself operates with the same level of gameplay mechanics from previous Lego video games, as well as elements from the Lego Batman trilogy.
+It focuses on a mixture of levels consisting of two modes – story and free roam – along with open-world elements in-between levels, featuring a selection of locations from the DC Universe, including condensed versions of Gotham City and Metropolis, as well as Smallville, Arkham Asylum, Apokolips, the Justice League Watchtower, Stryker's Island, the Hall of Justice, S.T.A.R.
 Labs, and Belle Reve; story levels feature other locations such as Gorilla City, Oa, Themyscira, and Nanda Parbat.